SchmidtCapela/SubnauticaDWTweaks/README.md

 DrillableAlwaysDrop | false | Always drop resources every time a large deposit breaks.
 DrillableDropMax | false | Whenever large deposits break, drops the max amount of resources.
 SeaTreaderRandomChunks | false | Randomize the content of chunks unearthed by the Sea Treaders.
+RenewablePowerPushExcess | false | Push excess power from solar and thermal into the base's power relay.
 Vector3StringPrecision | 1 | How many decimal places to show when printing Vector3 values, as seen in the F1 screen.